 Centerport home prices are not only among the most expensive in New York, but Centerport real estate also consistently ranks among the most expensive in America.

-Centerport is a decidedly white-collar town, with fully 93.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Centerport is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Centerport who work in management occupations (15.78%), sales jobs (14.43%), and office and administrative support (11.82%).
+Centerport is a decidedly white-collar town, with fully 91.19% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Centerport is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Centerport who work in management occupations (20.10%), teaching (12.25%), and sales jobs (11.59%).

 Of important note, Centerport is also a town of artists.
 Centerport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Centerport’s character.